abdkhanstd/Sports2/README.md

 |badminton|13|1532|117.8|9333.5|6.1|play, drop, service|
 |Table tennis|10|1267|126.7|7786.8|6.1|play, drop, service|

+#### How to run the code?
+The training and testing codes can be found in the code folder.
+The code requires you have Keras 2 and TensorFlow 1 or greater installed.
+Please see the requirements.txt file.
+To ensure you're up to date, run:

+pip install -r requirements.txt

+Download the dataset and extract all the files without paths in the data folder.
+Next, create folders (still in the data folder) with mkdir train && mkdir test && mkdir sequences && mkdir checkpoints.
+You must also have ffmpeg installed in order to extract the video files.
+If ffmpeg isn't in your system path (ie. which ffmpeg doesn't return its path, or you're on an OS other than *nix), you'll need to update the path to ffmpeg in data/2_extract_files.py.

+Before you can run Train_IR_2.py, you need to extract features from the images with the CNN.
+This is done by running extract_features.py.

 #### Important note
 I did not upload the palyfield and view annotations intentionally.
 More details (code + results) will be added later.

+#### Special thanks to harvitronix for prviding a base code.